sciZer0/7/v/README.md

 The whole Maximum Supply (10,000,000 Vote tokens) is created at the Genesis Block.

-And right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) for free are equally distributed among 1,000,000 people who become Voters (users).

-Through a fair airdrop excluding the multi-accounting.
+And right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) for free are equally distributed among over 1,000,000 people who become Voters (users) — through a fair airdrop excluding the multi-accounting, including every influencer is guaranteed to receive their share.